Can an ATV Flip? Common Causes and How to Avoid It

 4. When Driving Down a Steep Hill

-Just as with driving up hills, most manufacturers recommend not driving down hills that are steeper than about 15°.
-Going down hills that are too steep will cause the ATV to flip forward (downhill).
+Like driving up hills, most manufacturers recommend not driving down hills steeper than about 15°.
+Going down too steep hills will cause the ATV to flip forward (downhill).

 How Not to Flip an ATV When Going Down a Hill: